 The fact I have now been to Bali over 18 times somewhat describes my love and passion for the place that I can only describe as something incredibly magical.

-However, since then I have come back numerous times- as a full family, romantically with just Nath and I, with the twins along and with the boys along.
+Since then, I have come back numerous times as a full family, romantically with just Nath and I and with the twins along and with the boys along.

 Let that sink in… my idea of HEAVEN!

-So is an easy walking distance to all the great food places I will list later on!
+So it’s an easy walking distance to all the great food places I will list later on!

 When we travel we always use our pop up porta cots, as the girls are familiar with them so go straight to sleep happily in their own surroundings.

 We bring our own strollers when we visit and donate them upon departing (umbrella strollers from Kmart are $20AUD)

 This trip we bought slightly more expensive ones that also lie flat so the girls can sleep when we go to dinner….
 BUT this villa has BABYSITTING!!
 Haha

 I was VERY nervous to go next door for dinner leaving the twins.
 However, we put them to sleep first, they give you a villa phone and call you to update you.
 Its beyond amazing!

 This is Ekka, she helped us with the girls for breakfast each morning!